Error-and-Erasure Decoding for Block Codes with Feedback: An Achievable Error Exponent - Erasure Exponent Trade Off

 The binary relation $\por$ is such that if $(V,\XSOD,\dmes)$ dominates $(\hat{V},\XSOD,\tilde{\dmes})$ then $(\hat{V},\XSOD,\tilde{\dmes})$ does not dominate $(V,\XSOD,\dmes)$:

 This property is a necessary and sufficient condition for a binary relation to be a domination rule.
-Decoder given (\ref{eq:dec-rule}), however, either accepts or rejects the tentative decision $\tilde{\mes}$ given in (\ref{eq:encrule}).
-Consequently its domination rule also satisfies following two properties: \begin{enumerate}[(a)] \item If the empirical mutual information of the messages in the communication phase are not equal, only the message with larger mutual information can dominate the other one. \item If the empirical mutual information of the messages in the communication phase are equal, only the message with lower index can dominate the other one. \end{enumerate} For any such binary relation there is a corresponding decoder of the form given in Equation (\ref{eq:dec-rule}).
+Decoder given by (\ref{eq:dec-rule}), however, either accepts or rejects the tentative decision $\tilde{\mes}$ given in (\ref{eq:encrule}).
+Consequently its domination rule also satisfies following two properties: \begin{enumerate}[(a)] \item If the empirical mutual information of the messages in the communication phase are not equal, only the message with larger mutual information can dominate the other one. \item If the empirical mutual information of the messages in the communication phase are equal, only the message with lower index can dominate the other one. \end{enumerate} For any such binary relation there is a corresponding decoder of the form given in equation (\ref{eq:dec-rule}).
 In our scheme we either use the trivial domination rule leading to the trivial decoder $\est=\tilde{\mes}$ or the domination rule given in equation (\ref{eq:optord}), both of which satisfies these conditions. { } where $\Prand{R}{P}{V}{\hat{V}}$ is given by the equation (\ref{eq:prand}).

-Among the family of decoders we are considering, i.e. among the decoders that only depend on the pairwise comparisons between conditional types and indices of the messages compared, the decoder given in (\ref{eq:dec-rule}) and (\ref{eq:optord}) is optimal in terms of error-exponent-erasure-exponent tradeoff.
+Among the family of decoders we are considering, i.e. among the decoders that only depend on the pairwise comparisons between conditional types and indices of the messages compared, the decoder given in (\ref{eq:dec-rule}) and (\ref{eq:optord}) is optimal in terms of error exponent erasure exponent trade off.
 Furthermore, in order to employ this decoding rule, the receiver needs to determine only the two messages with the highest empirical mutual information in the first phase.
 Then the receiver needs to check whether the triplet corresponding to the tentative decision dominates the triplet corresponding to the message with the second highest empirical mutual information.
-If it does then, for the rule given in (\ref{eq:optord}), it is guaranteed to dominate rest of the triplets too.
+If it does then, for the rule given in (\ref{eq:optord}), it is guaranteed to dominate the rest of the triplets too.